1. PRIVACY NOTICE

 11. CHILDREN’S DATA

-Captify does not create segments that specifically target people age 13 or under.
+Captify does not create segments that specifically target people below the age of 13.

 It is not our intention even to collect or process data from anyone under 13 years of age.
 If you are a parent or guardian and believe that Captify may be processing data from someone that you have parental responsibility for, then please contact us at the addresses set out in Section 2 above.

 In accordance with the EU’s GDPR and equivalent UK legislation, you have additional rights in relation to data that we process about you e.g.:

 - To ask for errors in it to be corrected;